liteprotocol/litej/README.md

 Litej is a lightweight SDK that includes libraries for working with LITE system contracts and smart contracts.

-Litej makes it easy to build TRON applications with java.
+Litej makes it easy to build LITE applications with java.

 Litej document: https://litejdocument.readthedocs.io/en/latest/